abhay502/socialmedia_in_MERN_stack/README.md

 # FullStack Social Media App

-## Complete React MERN Full Stack Social Media App❤️
+## Complete  MERN Full Stack Social Media App❤️

- For users who are looking to contribute, I'm planning to possibly create a separate branch for community contributions and additional features as well as for improvements and fixes.

-I haven't decided on the exact workflow 🦆 I'll be using yet.
-But we'll get it out there soon!🙏🙏
+* This is Complete  MERN Full Stack Social Media web-app.
+*  Using this platform, users can create an account and share their thoughts,ideas,photos and videos.
+ * This project is designed and developed with scalability and maintainability in mind with clean architecture and SOLID principles.
+*  This project has features like create post,edit post,like and comment post, report post, and delete post, realtime messaging and realtime blocking, OTP login, theme, notifications and many more

 ## Technologies Used :